cda-tum/fiction/docs/layouts/hexagonal_layout.rst

 the faces of hexagonal layouts can be arranged in different ways.
 The most obvious are the distinction between the orientation of the hexagons that can either be pointy-top up or flat-top up.

-.. doxygenstruct:: fiction::pointy_top
+.. doxygenstruct:: fiction::pointy_top_hex
-.. doxygenstruct:: fiction::flat_top
+.. doxygenstruct:: fiction::flat_top_hex

 Furthermore, when assuming rectangular-ish layouts, either odd or even rows or columns can be shifted inwards, yielding a total of four different orientations.

-.. doxygenstruct:: fiction::odd_row
+.. doxygenstruct:: fiction::odd_row_hex
-.. doxygenstruct:: fiction::even_row
+.. doxygenstruct:: fiction::even_row_hex
-.. doxygenstruct:: fiction::odd_column
+.. doxygenstruct:: fiction::odd_column_hex
-.. doxygenstruct:: fiction::even_column
+.. doxygenstruct:: fiction::even_column_hex

 The hexagonal layout supports all of them via template parameters.